 role in the anxiety-reducing, relaxing effects of cannabis.

-THC and CBD bind to and activate cannabinoid receptors in the brain.
+THC and CBD bind to and activate cannabinoid receptors in the brain - CB1 and CB2 receptors.
 Synthetic cannabinoids occupy the same receptors.
 However, they may be far more potent than "natural" THC - with some synthetics believed to be 100 x the strength of THC.
-They may also have different affinities - binding more selectively to receptors in one part of the brain rather than others.
+They may also have different affinities - binding more selectively to receptors in one part of the brain or body rather than others.

 These synthetic cannabinoids were originally being used in research settings.
 They were synthesized by researchers in different settings - such as compounds developed in the mid eighties by John Huffman.
-These "Huffman compounds" were named with the prefix JWH- and it was a couple of these, including JWH-018 which cropped up in the Spice and K2 smoking mixtures.
+It was a couple of these, including JWH-018 which cropped up in the Spice and K2 smoking mixtures.

 Since then many more synthetic cannabinoids have reached the market.

 Most of the packaged drugs are then sold in printed foil, ziplock packages.
-Examples of these are pictured above.
+Examples of these are pictured at the start of this briefing.
 There are many more designs and product brands available.

-Few of the products list or specify the actual synthetic compounds that they contain.
+Some of the products list or specify the actual synthetic compounds that they contain.
 Some will mention other herbal products but analysis routinely confirms the presence of the synthetics, and, more often than not an absence of the herbal compounds.
+Any claims made on a website or on packaging about the specific chemical constituents should be treated with caution.

 Some shops are reputed to sell pre-rolled joints containing synthetic cannabinoids - making it impossible to gauge which compounds are being used or the strength of the joints.

 COSTS: This varies between websites, products and quantity.
-Prices of around £10/g are typical.
+Prices of around £10-30/g are typical.

 Having said this, even if people knew which products they were specifically were using, the lack of detailed information about differences between specific products would mean that additional, substance-specific harm reduction information would be thin on the ground.
 We can really only talk in general terms about synthetic cannabinoids at this stage.

-" Synthetic cannabinoids are often much much stronger than their natural counterparts.
+Synthetic cannabinoids are often much stronger than their natural counterparts.
 Starting doses need to be much smaller.
 Many of the reported unpleasant experiences of synthetic cannabinoids relate to people putting amounts of synthetic material similar to a users "normal" cannabis dose.
-At such levels, are more likely to experience unpleasant side effects.
+At such levels are more likely to experience unpleasant side effects.

 Starter doses to assay strength and for those unfamiliar with synthetics should be no bigger than the head of a match.
 This should be mixed in with smoking material but NOT herbal cannabis.
 If being smoked in a pipe or bong, even smaller quantities may be indicated.